-Year 1: Ensure the MS4 Operator's most recent, approved annual report is available on the website (the new NOI, SWMP, and GM will also be uploaded if approved in year 1).
+Year 1: Review existing website and explore improvements of existing website.
+Ensure the MS4 Operator's most recent information regarding the new TXR040000 is readily available (the new SWMP & NOI will be uploaded if approved in year 1).

-BMP/Activity Quantifiable Target/Objective Deadline Upload annual report, new SWMP & GM The website is updated Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Upload new SWMP & NOI The website is updated Dec.
 31, 2019